jepersson/P5-enron/final_project/submission_questions.md

    rubric items: “create new features”, “intelligently select features”, “properly scale features”]

+First I took a look at the different features for the email data.
+Since there might be a difference between users in what way and volume emails are being sent I decided to create new features based on the ratio between total amount of sent and received email and the amount of emails sent and received to/from POI's.
+Also, the email address feature are most likely not related to if the person is a POI or not so this will not be used in the model at all.

 3. What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]